Component Parameters Describe Features of a Part

 - Link comprehensive part information into one place.

 Component features are numerous, enumerated within each part’s datasheet.
 Porting features from datasheets into EDA software has been an evolution.
 Evolving organization of data has been difficult given the multiple dedicated uses of each and every part’s role within the PCBA development process.
 Early in the evolution, separate databases were kept to avoid edit confusion amongst departments’ use of specific features of a part.
 Circuit designers needed electrical properties, layout designers needed dimensional properties, and supply chain needed costing information.
-Separate databases ensured lack of confusion, but separate databases enabled dysfunctional management of parts.
+Separate databases ensured a lack of confusion, but separate databases enabled dysfunctional management of parts.

 Parameters are Distinguishing Features that Uniquely Define Components

 Having multiple-use information in one place required software that could organize, intuitively, for multiple user needs.
 Many times, user needs for one part are in conflict, necessitating elegant organization within the EDA tooling.
 Anticipating user needs resulted in difficulties as EDA software evolved to change complicated organization needs into elegant menu selections.
 It’s been a circus but the industry is finally seeing glimpses of high-level usability.
-And that high-level usability is the result of easily-accessed, and editable PCB component parameters.
+And that high-level usability is the result of easily accessed, and editable PCB component parameters.
 Parameters collect and store information about components that may be accessed intelligently by competing departments.

 - Investigate the origin of component parameters with library management.